dell/OpenManage-Enterprise/README.md

 The Core directory is further subdivided into Python and PowerShell.
 We do our best to maintain functional equivalance between the two, but sometimes they differ.
 These differences are typically noted in [the docs](docs/API.md).

-## Ensure OME is up to date!

-There is a known bug in older versions of OME which casuses the API to target multiple hosts when only one or a few targets are specified.
-We suggest you update to 3.5.0 or higher.

 ## Script Documentation

 For a listing of each script and its accompanying documentation see our [Example API Documentation](docs/API.md)